 With the Team plan, you can do all of that and encrypt data.

-The Enterprise plan also allows you to all the previous features mentioned, and even provides two-factor authentication, HIPAA compliance, and individual access to folders.
+The Enterprise plan also allows you to use all the previous features mentioned, requires two-factor authentication, and provides HIPAA compliance and individual access to folders.

 It’s also possible to share role-based workflow links with your colleagues.

 If you wish to collect and manage data and payments through Cognito, it’s entirely possible to do so.

 You can collect payments through Stripe, Square, PayPal, or credit cards, and you can gather data, such as rating scales, tables, electronic signatures, files, and more.